otherness-space/basic/README.txt

   - Bourbon (http://bourbon.io/)
   - Bourbon Neat (http://neat.bourbon.io/)

 Basic is meant to be YOUR theme.
+Follow one of the two methods below and you can rename 'basic' to another name like 'mytheme'.
+You're also welcome to keep 'basic'.

+1. DRUSH: The provided drush install script will duplicate the basic theme folder and rename all appropriate files and content to the new theme name you provide.

+  - Download and install the basic theme: $ drush en basic
+  - Run the provided drush install script: $ drush basic-install
+  - The script will first ask you to enter your theme name (eg. My Theme).
+Second, it will ask you to enter a machine name (eg. my_theme).
+  - After complete, you can enable your new theme: $drush en my_theme
+  - At this time, you can uninstall basic: $drush pmu basic
+  - Commence work on your theme!

-To change the name of the theme from 'basic' to another name like 'mytheme', follow these steps BEFORE enabling the theme:
+2. MANUAL: To manually change the name of the theme follow these steps BEFORE enabling the theme:

   - Rename the theme folder to 'mytheme'
   - Rename basic.info.yml to mytheme.info.yml